- Oops!Something went wrong.Please try again later.

 That said, betting on stocks that are expected to beat earnings expectations does increase the odds of success.
 This is why it's worth checking a company's Earnings ESP and Zacks Rank ahead of its quarterly release.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-Agilent appears a compelling earnings-beat candidate.
+Agilent doesn't appear a compelling earnings-beat candidate.
 However, investors should pay attention to other factors too for betting on this stock or staying away from it ahead of its earnings release.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report